anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 When using PyScript, writing Python in the browser is as easy as including your Python code within the `<script type="py">` tag.
-Whilst this is more than acceptable when working on _simple_ examples to familiarize with the new platform, this can easily become an issue when working on much more complicated apps.
+While this is more than acceptable when working on _simple_ examples to familiarize with the new platform, this can easily become an issue when working on much more complicated apps.

 Moreover, you might have noticed that there is a complete lack of support from code editors